serpapi/serpapi-ruby/README.md

  * source code: [demo/demo_async.rb](https://github.com/serpapi/serpapi-ruby/blob/master/demo/demo_async.rb)

 This code shows a simple solution to batch searches asynchronously into a [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).
-Each search takes a few seconds before completion by SerpApi service and the search engine.
-By the time the first element pops out of the queue.
-The search result might already be available in the archive.
+Each search may take up to few seconds to complete.
+By the time the first element pops out of the queue, the search results might already be available in the archive.
 If not, the `search_archive` method blocks until the search results are available.

 ### Search at scale
 The provided code snippet is a Ruby spec test case that demonstrates the use of thread pools to execute multiple HTTP requests concurrently.